 If you want to finance the purchase of a car, but you’re unsure whether a Carvana loan is right for you, here are some other lenders to consider.

-- Capital One auto loan: This lender is an option for people who want the flexibility to choose from a wide selection of dealerships.
+- Capital One Auto Finance auto loan: This lender is an option for people who want the flexibility to choose from a wide selection of dealerships.

-- U.S. Bank auto loan: A U.S. Bank loan might be ideal for people who want to finance a new car or a used vehicle from a private seller.
+- U.S. Bank auto loan: A U.S. Bank loan might be ideal for people who want the ability to choose from a range of loan options.